pactus-project/pactus.org/website/learn/blockchain/state-hash/index.md

 By using a Merkle tree, nodes can easily verify that they store the same data, without having to share the entire dataset.
-Additionally, this helps to prevent any tampering with the data, as any changes made to the data would cause inconsistencies in the Merkle tree and be detected by the network.
+Additionally, this helps to prevent any tampering with the data, as any changes made to the data would cause inconsistencies in the Merkle tree and can be easily detected by the network.

 ## State Merkle trees